cmu-phil/r-tetrad/README.md

 It has recently been installed successfully on an Intel Max (x64), though, and the software had to be updated to current versions to work.

-Once this code is more mature, we will make an R package from it so that it can be installed using the usual "install.packages()" and "library()" commands.
-We've organized the code into the expected package directories as a step in that direction.
+Once this code is more mature, we expect to create an R package from it so that it can be installed using the usual "install.packages()" and "library()" commands.
+As a step in that direction, we've organized the code into the expected package directories.

 # Discussion